How to Install deb Files (Packages) on Ubuntu 22.04

 After downloading the required dependencies, the command will ask your permission to install the package.
 Press Y to give permission and enter the user’s password.

-To remove a deb package using the Ubuntu Software Center, perform the following steps:
+We recommend the following steps to remove a deb package using the Ubuntu Software Center:

 • Find the .deb package file on your system.